Code-Institute-Submissions/AAA_Hospitality_Services/README.md

 In the last page, another background picture has been attached to attract future potential employees.
 A sliding contact form is placed for users convenience.
 Furthermore, font awesome icons has been used to make the page more catching.

 #### Explain deployment and testing of this project?
 This project has been tested on small and large devices in order to check responsiveness.
 All the responsiveness issues fixed with the help of media queries.
-Furthermore, this project has been tested on different browers like chrome, safari, mozilla firefox, and internet explorer.
+Furthermore, this project has been tested on different browsers like Chrome, Safari, Mozilla Firefox, and Internet Explorer.
 In a nutshell, final copy of this project has been deployed on GitHub-pages and Git and GitHub used for version control.

 #### Acknowledgments and Special Thanks
-In the process of project building, I got great assistance from stackoverflow, W3Schools, MDN.
+In the process of project building, I got great assistance from Stack overflow, W3Schools, MDN.
 Furthermore, I would like to pay my thanks to all my tutors and mentor for their great support and valuable assistance.

+In a nutshell, website's functionality has been checked on multiply devices and different browsers.
+Furthermore, all the code has been verified by html validator and there is no more errors left in this project.